 Reports back to respective departments for relevant updates, engage colleagues for support/participation of related events and activities.

 Provides input to District Marketing and Outreach Committee.
 Ensure consistency where possible for publications provided to the public.

-Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard III.
+Perform work and provide evidence to ensure the College meets applicable areas of Accreditation Standard III.

 Committee Procedures and Consensus